snap-stanford/snap-python/doc/source/reference/GetNodeTriads.rst

 .. function:: GetNodeTriads(NId)

-Returns number of triads a node *NId* participates in.
+A graph method that returns the number of triads a node *NId* participates in.
 Considers the graph as undirected.

 Parameters:

 - *NId*: int
-    A node id in *Graph*.
+    A node id in the graph.

 Return value:

 - int
     The number of triads node *NId* participates in.

-The following example shows the number of triads for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to calculate the number of triads for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap